aspnet/Blazor.Docs/docs/components/index.md

 [!code-cshtml[](common/samples/2.x/ComponentsSample/Pages/ParentComponent.cshtml?start=1&end=7&highlight=6)]

 The child component has a `ChildContent` property that represents a [RenderFragment](/api/Microsoft.AspNetCore.Blazor.RenderFragment.html).
 The value of `ChildContent` is positioned in the child component's markup where the content should be rendered.
+In the following example, the value of `ChildContent` is received from the parent component and rendered inside the Bootstrap panel's `panel-body`.

 *ChildComponent.cshtml*: